briankim945/C-Projects/README.md

 For GUI projects, I use QT 5.12.6 (MSVC 2017 64-bit)

-For work with PDF, I have been using the libHaru library.
+For work with PDF files, I have been using the libHaru library.